anngdev/TransitKit/README.md

 3. Travel!

 #### Example
-You can see example of Line implementation in example project and use travel methods to start the animation.
+You can see example of Line implementation in example project and use travel methods to start the transition.
 ```
 let vc = storyboard?.instantiateViewControllerWithIdentifier("vc")
 travelBy(SlideInZoomOutAnimation(), to: vc!)